-Bloods Lake Trail on PRIVATE PROPERTY is a 1.1 mile moderately trafficked out and back trail located near Midway, UT that features a lake and is good for all skill levels.
+Bloods Lake Trail [PRIVATE PROPERTY] is a 1.1 mile moderately trafficked out and back trail located near Midway, UT that features a lake and is good for all skill levels.
 The trail offers a number of activity options and is accessible from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash